programminghistorian/jekyll/lessons/viewing-html-files.md

 </html>
 ```

 You can try creating some HTML code.
-Go to your text editor, and create
+In your text editor, create
 a new file.
 Copy the code below into the editor.
 The first line tells
 the browser what kind of file it is.
 The `html` tag has the text direction
 set to `ltr` (left to right) and the `lang` (language) set to US English.